ARM-software/arm-trusted-firmware/docs/threat_model/threat_model.rst

 - There is no Secure-EL2.
 We don't consider threats that may come with Secure-EL2 software.

+- There are no Root and Realm worlds.
+These are introduced by :ref:`Realm Management Extension (RME)`.

 - No experimental features are enabled.
 We do not consider threats that may come from them.